-The accounting policies applied are consistent with those of the annual financial statements for the year ended 31 December 2017, as described in those annual financial statements, except for the adoption of the Hong Kong Financial Reporting Standards ("HKFRS") 9 with a date of transition of 1 January 2018, which resulted in changes in accounting policies and adjustments to the amounts previously recognised in the consolidated financial statements and HKFRS 15 which had no transitional impact to retained earnings.
+The accounting policies applied are consistent with those of the annual financial statements for the year ended 31 December 2017, as described in those annual financial statements, except for the adoption of the Hong Kong Financial Reporting Standards ("HKFRS") 9 with a date of transition of 1 January 2018, which resulted in changes in accounting policies and adjustments to the amounts previously recognised in the consolidated financial statements.
 The Group did not early adopt any of HKFRS 9 in previous periods.